 Common Integration Challenges

 Payment timing often causes reconciliation headaches.
-Your practice software might record a treatment fee when work is completed, but the accounting system needs to know when payment actually arrived.
+Your practice software might record a treatment fee when work is completed, but the dental accounting software needs to know when payment actually arrived.
 This timing difference requires careful handling to maintain accurate cash flow reporting.

 Mixed payment methods add complexity.
 A patient might pay partially with cash and partially with a payment plan.
 Your integration must handle these split transactions correctly to avoid mismatched records.

 VAT compliance requires particular attention.
-Your dental practice software accounting integration must correctly identify VAT-exempt treatments versus standard-rated cosmetic work.
+Your accounting software for dentists must correctly identify VAT-exempt treatments versus standard-rated cosmetic work.
 Errors here can trigger HMRC enquiries.

 Ongoing Maintenance